sarah0727/Predictive-Modeling-of-Energy-Consumption-Using-Advanced-Regression-Techniques/README.md

 ### Model Evaluation

 The model was evaluated using metrics such as Mean Absolute Error (MAE) and R-squared (R²).
-These metrics provide insight into the model's accuracy and the proportion of variance explained by the model.
+These metrics provide insight into the model's accuracy and the proportion of variance the model explains.

 ```python
 from sklearn.metrics import mean_absolute_error, r2_score